nulfrost/stock-x-bot/README.md

 Next, you'll need to add environment variables to the `.env.sample` and then rename it to just `.env`.

-If you plan on extending this bots functionality then you'll need to add two environment variables to the `.env` file.
+If you plan on extending this bots functionality then you'll need to add two different bot token environment variables to the `.env` file.

 ```bash
 BOT_TOKEN=token for bot that runs in production